 I was keen to find out how the online version of the content style guide is used internally.
 It is clearly a well-referenced resource for others outside of Mailchimp but does that mean it now serves an entirely different purpose?

 Erin confirmed the current reality is that the style guide has evolved over time to be more of a best practice example.
 But it still holds value to those at Mailchimp too.

 Their interesting challenge is that a lot of the writers and content strategists that are interviewed for roles at Mailchimp are interested in the company because they’re familiar with their style.
 Erin said, ‘it’s pretty hard to find people who haven’t already read through a lot of that material and are interested because they feel some connection to our brand voice.’

 That means a lot of writers who start at Mailchimp don’t necessarily need to refer to the content style guide frequently.
-They may however, check the guide to be reminded of a style detail such as timestamp.
-It’s good in a way, if the brand style comes easily and is inherent in their output.
+They may, however, check the guide to be reminded of a style detail such as a timestamp.
+It’s good in a way if the brand style comes easily and is inherent in their output.
 But it changes the purpose of the content style guide.
 Or rather, the content style guide now has a different audience.

 Over time the content style guide has become more for non-content teams too, as it serves as a useful resource for designers, marketers, and developers, especially when they don’t have a dedicated writer on their team.
 It’s become a tool for scale as the company has grown.

 Under the hood of the Mailchimp content style guide

 As we now understand the short journey from creation to current day, and who the content style guide is used by, we can take a closer look at the guide itself, before delving into how it has been disseminated across the organisation and how it is maintained.